 6 Steps in the Integrated Business Planning Process

-4. Establish a project/product prioritization process.
-IBP takes discipline.
+4. Establish a project/product prioritization process: IBP takes discipline.
 Only projects that forward the company’s strategic goals get resources.
 Same for products.
 That might mean sunsetting a line that’s still selling but lacks growth potential.
-All managers who require resources or have a product or service launch idea fill out a cost-benefit analysis template that is tailored to reveal whether expected benefits and costs align with goals.
-Leadership prioritizes using this process.
-No more sacred cows.
+All managers who require resources or have a product or service launch idea should fill out a cost-benefit analysis template that is designed to reveal whether expected benefits and costs align with goals.
+Leadership should then prioritize using this process.

-5. Expand the finance team’s influence.
-Finance needs to sit in on product planning, supply chain optimization and sales strategy meetings.
-Specifically, choose a finance team member well-versed in FP&A functions.
-FP&A professionals inform major decisions made by the executive team and collect and analyze financial data from across the organization to create reports that reveal whether goals are being met — and if not, why not?
+5. Integrate financial and operational data: Unifying financial projections requires connecting operational metrics (such as production volumes) to revenue targets and cost structures.
+Finance, for instance, needs to sit in on product planning, supply chain optimization, and sales strategy meetings.
+Choose a finance team member well-versed in FP&A functions.
+FP&A professionals inform major decisions made by the executive team and collect and analyze financial data from across the organization to create reports that reveal whether goals are being met—and if not, why not?
 How do we fix the problem?
-Like many smaller firms, PickerBots doesn’t have a dedicated FP&A staffer, so the head of finance assigns an accounting team member who knows the business and has an aptitude for data collection and number crunching.
+For smaller firms that lack a dedicated FP&A staffer, consider using an accounting team member who knows the business and has an aptitude for data collection and number-crunching.

-6. Adopt technology and tools to support IBP.
-If the forecasting process is seen as a quarterly or annual exercise imposed by finance and yielding little benefit to departments, IBP can’t succeed.
+6. Adopt technology and tools to support IBP: If the forecasting process is seen as a quarterly or annual exercise imposed by finance and yielding little benefit to departments, IBP can’t succeed.
 Companies with static, point-in-time budgets need to adopt rolling forecasts to make sure the business stays on track.
-And, finance teams need to be able to easily access the data they need from each operational area.
+And finance teams need to be able to easily access the data they need from each operational area.
 Both rolling forecasts and better use of data require technology and a commitment to transparency.
-You can’t manage what you can’t measure.
+Monitoring KPIs (such as forecast accuracy, inventory turnover, and profit margin targets) and implementing feedback loops enables continuous improvement and adaptability to changing conditions.

 Traditional vs. Rolling Forecasts